oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Property path identifying the node in a recursive hierarchy

 Every recursive hierarchy function defined in this vocabulary has
-- an overload with a parameter `NodeProperty` of this type plus a `HierarchyNodes` parameter and
+- an overload with a parameter `NodePropertyPath` of this type plus a `HierarchyNodes` parameter and
 - an overload without these two parameters.

-In the overload with these parameters, both the entity given in the function's binding parameter and its `HierarchyNodes` parameter must have a structural property with the name given in the `NodeProperty` parameter; this is the property containing the entity's node value in the hierarchy.
+In the overload with these parameters, both the entity given in the function's binding parameter and its `HierarchyNodes` parameter must have a structural property with the path given in the `NodePropertyPath` parameter;
+this is the property containing the entity's node value in the hierarchy.
 The entity need not belong to `HierarchyNodes`, only its node value is compared to the node values in `HierarchyNodes`.

 ## <a name="AvailableOnAggregatesType"></a>[AvailableOnAggregatesType](./Org.OData.Aggregation.V1.xml#L407:~:text=<ComplexType%20Name="-,AvailableOnAggregatesType,-")